fpelaezt/devops/Docker/docker-certification/Docker Deep Dive + Study Guide.md

 - Build context is the directory containing the app
 - Dockerfile
   - ARG: Defines Variable.
 Metadata
+    - Can be overriden from command line using --build-arg
   - FROM: Base image.
 Layer
+  - ENV: Environmental variable.
+Metadata
   - LABEL: Metadata (eg. maintainer)
   - RUN: Execute commands.
 Layer
-  - COPY: Copy app files.
-Layer
+    - shell: RUN command
+    - exec: RUN ["executable", "param1", "param2"]
-  - WORKDIR: Set working directory.
+  - WORKDIR: Location for RUN/CMD/ENTRYPOINT/ADD/COPY commands.
 Metadata
+    - Multiple WORKDIR are relative to the previous
   - EXPOSE: Documentacion about networking ports.
 Do not expose.
 Metadata
-  - ADD: Add files.
+  - ADD: Add files or URL's.
+Invalidate cache.
 Layer
+  - COPY*: Copy files.
+Layer
-  - USER: UID/GID
+  - USER: UID/GID for RUN/CMD/ENTRYPOINT commands
   - CMD: Provide defaults.
+Easy to override.
 Only one per Dockerfile.
 Metadata
+    - shell: command param1 param2
+    - exec: ["executable", "param1", "param2"]*
+    - Parameters to Entrypoint: ["param1", "param2"]
   - ENTRYPOINT: Set main app, run as executable.
+Difficult to override.
 Metadata
+  - ONBUILD: Use a a trigger for later builds of child images
   - HEALTCHECK: How test container.
 Metadata
   - #: Use for comments
 - Required info to upload to Docker Hub